These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing echocardiogram, stress test, and cardiology records to the exam

-Why: The DBQ specifically requires documentation of echocardiogram findings, ECG results, stress test METs levels, and hospitalization history.
+The DBQ specifically requires documentation of echocardiogram findings, ECG results, stress test METs levels, and hospitalization history.
 Without these records, the examiner may document findings as 'not available,' leaving critical objective evidence out of the rating decision.

-Do this instead: Compile all cardiology records including the most recent echo report, all ECGs, stress test results with METs levels, cardiology clinic notes, and any hospitalization records related to your heart condition.
+Instead: Compile all cardiology records including the most recent echo report, all ECGs, stress test results with METs levels, cardiology clinic notes, and any hospitalization records related to your heart condition.
 Bring originals or legible copies to the appointment.

 Impact: All rating levels